Volumes jump at Security & Intelligence Services India Ltd counter

 ALSO READ

-Cholamandalam Investment & Finance Company standalone net profit rises 37.14% in the June 2020 quarter
+Blue Dart Express reports consolidated net loss of Rs 30.57 crore in the March 2020 quarter

-Cholamandalam Investment & Finance Company consolidated net profit rises 41.60% in the September 2020 quarter
+TVS Motor Company standalone net profit declines 44.80% in the March 2020 quarter

-Cholamandalam Investment & Finance Company consolidated net profit rises 36.85% in the June 2020 quarter
+TVS Motor Company consolidated net profit declines 46.51% in the March 2020 quarter

 -

-Security & Intelligence Services India Ltd saw volume of 36163 shares by 10:48 IST on BSE, a 15.7 fold spurt over two-week average daily volume of 2303 shares
+Security & Intelligence Services India Ltd saw volume of 9.36 lakh shares by 14:19 IST on NSE, a 24.69 fold spurt over two-week average daily volume of 37908 shares

-Godfrey Phillips India Ltd, Cholamandalam Investment & Finance Company Ltd, TVS Motor Company Ltd, Vaibhav Global Ltd are among the other stocks to see a surge in volumes on BSE today, 30 October 2020.
+Blue Dart Express Ltd, TVS Motor Company Ltd, ICRA Ltd, Vaibhav Global Ltd are among the other stocks to see a surge in volumes on NSE today, 30 October 2020.

 Powered by Capital Market - Live News